gabrielfalcao/dead-parrot/README.rst

 TODO:
 =====

-* For now Dead Parrot does not support models.ForeignKey, models.OneToOneField and models.ManyToManyField, but I intend to implement it in a few days.
+* models.ForeignKey, models.OneToOneField and models.ManyToManyField
+are not yet supported, but they should be implemented soon.

 * Implement the RESTful manager, allowing the developer to consume resources in a very django-ish way